Dynatrace/ufo/howto/README.md

-#instructions to build the Dynatrace UFO
+#Instructions to build the Dynatrace UFO

 ##Print the 7 pieces in 5 batches